2011 transfer of Veigar Páll Gunnarsson

 In the summer of 2011, Veigar Páll Gunnarsson transferred from Stabæk to Vålerenga.
 It was later claimed that Stabæk accepted an offer from Vålerenga for Gunnarsson on 1 million NOK, while Rosenborg offered 5 million for Gunnarsson.
 At the same time, Vålerenga bought an option for Stabæk's 16-year-old Herman Stengel priced at 4 million.
 The contracted sum of this transfer was proportional to the sum that AS Nancy would receive, as a result from the contract of the Gunnarsson transfer in 2009, when Gunnarsson transferred between football clubs AS Nancy and Vålerenga — AS Nancy was to receive 50 percent of the transfer fee next time Gunnarsson was transferred to another club.

 The clubs Stabæk and Vålerenga were later fined 500,000 and 350,000 Norwegian kroner respectively, by a committee (påtalenemd) of Football Association of Norway.
 Thereafter a police investigation started.

-In the following trial the involved parties were cleared of all charges, and the Norwegian state paid compensation following the wrongful prosecution ruling.
-Facing legal actions from the acquitted The Norwegian Football Association chose to settle out of court also paying compensations.
+In the subsequent trial, all of the defendants were acquitted, and the Norwegian state later paid them compensation in connection with the prosecution.
+Some of the acquitted defendants subsequently brought claims against the Norwegian Football Association, which settled the claims out of court and paid compensation.